Appearance of Nodes in React Diagram Component

 Customize the style of main node selector indicator

-Use the following CSS to customize the style of main node on multiple selection.
+Use the following CSS to customize the style of the main node during multiple selection:

 .e-diagram-first-selection-indicator{